 Advisors generally recommend putting at least 10 percent of your income into a retirement account like a 401(k) or IRA.
-(The limits for those are $18,000 and $5,500 this year, respectively, if you’re under 50.)
+(The limits for those are $19,000 and $6,000 in 2019, respectively, if you’re under 50.)
 At the least, you want to contribute enough to get any employer match money if you have access to an employer-sponsored account.

 Beyond that, the first priority is to save for unexpected expenses—those you can’t avoid paying, but are hard to predict.
 Maybe a water pipe bursts, your fridge goes on the fritz or your car overheats.
 (Hopefully, not all three.)
 Maybe you trip and sprain your ankle and end up in the ER.
 Or maybe you lose your job.
 All unexpected, but not all that uncommon.

 To start, aim for $1,000.
 That’s generally enough to cover a basic car or home repair without racking up credit card debt.
 Then work your way up to about three to six months’ worth of basic living expenses.
 If that seems like a lot, try putting away even $50 per month at first to get into the habit of saving.
 The most important thing is to get started.